Skip to content

 Information Technology Concentration

 Your degree’s online courses will be taught by faculty with years of leadership experience.
 You will learn how to use data and systems design to make sound, evidence-based business decisions.
 Complete your Information Technology concentration with nine credits.
-To view the complete list of MBA courses, visit the program curriculum page.

 Introduces the fundamentals of modern database concepts.
 Covers relational database design and implementation techniques, as well as the current relational database standard – the structured query language (SQL).
 Explore advanced topics such as big data analytics.